-Average Car Insurance Costs for Bad Drivers in Florida
+Average Car Insurance Costs for High-Risk Drivers in Florida

-If you've been defined as at fault in an accident or convicted of a driving violation, your insurance costs are bound to grow.
-The more violations you amass, the more expensive your car insurance policy becomes.
+If you are discovered to be at fault in a car accident or convicted of a vehicular offense, your car insurance premiums are bound to climb.
+The more violations you accumulate, the more expensive your car insurance becomes.

-In Florida, your first minor at-fault accident leads to an additional $598.03 annually in car insurance payments.
-A DUI — considered one of the most serious vehicular infractions — can increase your yearly insurance rates in Florida by as much as $861.91.
+In Florida, your first minor at-fault accident costs $598.03 each year in auto insurance payments.
+A DUI — considered one of the most grievous driving offenses — will raise your insurance rates in Florida by an average of $861.91.

 |At-Fault Accident (<$1,000)||$2,476.08|

 |At-Fault Accident (>$2,000)||$2,476.08|

 |Speeding (16-20 MPH > limit)||$2,425.34|